-The Community Access to Cash Pilots Board is independent and comprises an equal balance of industry and consumer group representatives.
-The Board is chaired by Natalie Ceeney CBE, who led the Access to Cash Review.
-The LINK scheme is represented as an observer, and all of the major banks who are not members of the Board are also invited to participate in key discussions, as observers, so that we can design solutions which work across the whole banking sector.
+The Community Access to Cash Pilots Board was independent and comprised of an equal balance of industry and consumer group representatives.
+The Board was chaired by Natalie Ceeney CBE, who led the Access to Cash Review.
+The LINK scheme was represented as an observer, and of all the major banks who were not members of the Board were also invited to participate in key discussions, as observers, so that solutions could be designed which worked across the whole banking sector.

 Natalie Ceeney, CBE, Chair

 Natalie is the Chair of the independent ‘Access to Cash Review’, which published a report in 2019 exploring the implications of the fall in cash use, making recommendations to UK policy makers, industry and regulators to ensure that no-one is left behind as society moves increasingly digital.